ciaocloud/minipy-pubsub/README.md

 ### Step 3: Introducing Segments and Indexes

 To address the limitations of the simple file-based approach, we refactored the storage layer to use a segmented log architecture.
-This is the current implementation and is a significant improvement:
+This is a significant improvement:

 1.  **Message Abstraction**: We defined a clear structure for messages, including metadata like length, which is crucial for reading a stream of messages from a single file.